flightmaster/android/README.md

 - Testing (unit and UI) needs coverage, that said it is a prototype.

-- Dependency Injection hasn't been used anywhere
+- Dependency Injection hasn't been used anywhere; Dagger is probably a good candidate

 - Lombok has been used, I'd prefer something like Immutables to get the effect